-Facebook CEO Mark Zuckerberg is selling his stock very fast and since November 9, 2020, he has unloaded shares almost every business day which amounts to 9.4 million shares worth $2.8 billion, the media reported.
+Facebook CEO Mark Zuckerberg is selling his stock very fast.
+Since November 9, 2020, he has unloaded shares almost every business day, which amounts to 9.4 million shares worth $2.8 billion.

 According to a Forbes report citing filings with the US Securities and Exchange Commission (SEC), about 90 percent of the sales were made by his philanthropic organization, the Chan Zuckerberg Initiative (CZI).